-Dr. Jim Helm of WakeMed Health & Hospitals received the 2018 “Hero For Life” Award, which is Me Fine’s highest honor.
-The award recognizes those who go above and beyond to help critically ill kids and families in ways that align with Me Fine’s mission.
-Dr. Benny Joyner, Division Chief of Pediatric Critical Care Medicine and the Clinical Director of the Clinical Skills and Patient Simulation Center at the NC Children’s Hospital, moved the crowd with his first-hand experiences working with children for the majority of his career.
+Katie Haynes received the 2019 “Hero For Life” Award, Me Fine’s highest honor.
+The award recognizes those who go above and beyond to help critically ill kids and families in ways that run parallel with Me Fine’s mission.
+Jess Ekstrom, founder of Headbands of Hope, author, and public speaker served as keynote for the event and moved the crowd to do more for their community.

-Changing Lives sponsors included Carolina Wealth Partners, Thompson GMC-Buick, and Blue Water Spa.
-Sunbelt Rentals supported the event at the Building Communities level.
-The full list of sponsors can be found at mefinegala.com.
+Changing Lives sponsors included The Adam Dickinson Realty Group and Carolina Wealth Partners.
+Cisco supported the event at the Building Communities level.
+A complete list of sponsors can be found at mefinegala.com.

 Me Fine Foundation is a nonprofit organization committed to ensuring families whose children face a devastating medical crisis are able to receive financial assistance, emotional support and other necessary resources to sustain the loss of income due to the dramatic change in lifestyle while undergoing treatment at Duke, UNC, or WakeMed Children’s Hospitals.
 For more information, please call (919) 202-0086 or visit mefinefoundation.org.

 We at the Me Fine Foundation feel incredible gratitude and privilege to provide a platform for families to share their stories of hope during their child’s medical crisis.

 Me Fine Foundation thanks Art S. for graciously offering us a glimpse into his family’s experiences during his daughter’s treatment for Ewing’s Sarcoma at UNC Children’s Hospital.